futzumi/Moby-Max-Hack/README.md

 - I am not responsible for the actions of the people who use this to boost themselves economically, as i don't even use them in that way
 <img src="img.png" alt="Img" title="Prev">

-## V 4.1 REALEASED - Patch Notes
+## V 5.0 REALEASED - Patch Notes
 - Me and Phillipbruh are working on this together now
-- Daily Focus time hack released.
-Found by Phillipbruh, Mainly coded by me
+- Alot of features
-- Get answer Multiple choice questions get skipped
+- new and sucky UI
 - Even More Whitelisting